lessthanoptimal/ValidationBoof/readme.md

 ValidationBoof is a set of utilities for validating the correctness of  algorithms in BoofCV.
-This validation is often done by comparing the performance of BoofCV against datasets with ground truth and against external libraries.
+This validation done by comparing the performance of BoofCV against datasets with ground truth and against external libraries.

 * website: [boofcv.org](http://boofcv.org)
 * contact: peter.abeles@gmail.com